-Depression may refer to either a mental state or a clinically diagnosed illness.
-Typically, depression refers to a long-term period of low mood, sadness and/or apathy.
-Depression also involves negative thoughts about oneself, the future, and the surrounding world.
+Depression refers to a long-term period of low mood, sadness and/or apathy.
+Depression involves negative thoughts about oneself, the future, and the surrounding world.
+It may also involve irritability or anger.
 A depressed person has difficulty finding joy in everyday things such as meeting friends or succeeding in tasks.
 They may suffer from sleep problems, either in the form of lack of sleep or excessive sleep.
-During periods of more severe depression, thoughts or wishes of ending one’s life may arise.
+During periods of more severe depression, thoughts or wishes of one’s life ending, or suicidal thoughts may arise.
 The intensity of the symptoms varies: good periods may be followed by a more severe period.

 Encourage students to contact mental health services if they are not getting the help they need.
 FSHS (Finnish Student Health Service) offers non-urgent mental health services, while municipalities offer also emergency mental health services.